Juniper/terraform-provider-mist/docs/data-sources/org_networks.md

 page_title: "mist_org_networks Data Source - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This data source provides the list of WAN Assurance Networks.The Networks are used in the service_policies from the Gateway configuration and Gateway templates
+  This data source provides the list of WAN Assurance Networks.
+  The Networks are used in the service_policies from the Gateway configuration and Gateway templates
 ---

 # mist_org_networks (Data Source)

-This data source provides the list of WAN Assurance Networks.The Networks are used in the `service_policies` from the Gateway configuration and Gateway templates
+This data source provides the list of WAN Assurance Networks.
+The Networks are used in the `service_policies` from the Gateway configuration and Gateway templates

 ## Example Usage